 Managing the allocation of resources, such as team members, budget, and time, across multiple projects.

-Program managers are responsible for managing and allocating resources, including team members, budget, and time, across multiple projects.
+Program managers manage and allocate resources, including team members, budget, and time, across multiple projects.

 They must carefully balance the needs of individual projects while maintaining a holistic view of the overall program, optimizing resource distribution to maximize efficiency and results.

-Effectively communicating with and managing the expectations of various stakeholders, including project teams, sponsors, and clients.
+It effectively communicates with and manages various stakeholders' expectations, including project teams, sponsors, and clients.

 Effective communication and collaboration are essential for program managers, as they must manage the expectations of various stakeholders, such as project teams, sponsors, and clients.